ThemeZee/ambitio/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Ambitious is a next generation block theme built for the new WordPress Full-Site-Editing experience.
+Ambitious is a clean and lightweight block theme with modern colors and typography.

 == Description ==

-Ambitious is a next generation block theme built for the new WordPress Full-Site-Editing experience.
-It comes with a clean and modern design and is packed with features, including a huge range of block patterns, multiple header and footer block template parts and support for global style variants.
+Ambitious is a clean and lightweight block theme with modern colors and typography.
+The theme supports a huge range of block patterns, multiple header and footer block template parts as well as global style variants.
 For more information about Ambitious please go to https://themezee.com/themes/ambitious/

 == Installation ==